1944 Bulgarian State Football Championship

-Statistics of Bulgarian State Football Championship in the 1944 season.
+The 1944 Bulgarian State Football Championship was the final edition of the competition, as it was later replaced by the Republic Championship.

 Overview

-It was contested by 26 teams.
+This edition of the competition was contested by 26 teams.
 The championship was not finished.
 Besides teams from the present borders of Bulgaria, the 1944 season was the last season to involve teams from the areas under Bulgarian administration during much of World War II.
 Football clubs from Skopje in Vardar Macedonia and Kavala in Greek Macedonia took part in the competition.